YouTube Shorts Hook Video Prompts: 10 First-Second Templates

 • Templates 3 (split) and 7 (shock) work best when the “after” or “shock” frame is visibly different in color from the first frame

-• For authority Shorts (template 5), keep the creator centered and the eye line dead at camera — wandering eyes break the scroll-stop
+• For authority Shorts (template 5), keep the creator centered with the eye line dead at camera; wandering eyes break the scroll-stop, so prefer Veo 3.1 here for lip and gaze fidelity

-• Series strategy: lock background + lighting + lens; swap only the creator’s action — your channel reads as one show
+• Series strategy: lock background + lighting + lens and swap only the creator’s action so the channel reads as one show.
+On Veo 3.1, feed the same reference image through Ingredients-to-Video to keep the face consistent across episodes

-• 3 seconds is the safest length; 4 seconds only if the second beat (zoom or countdown drop) is in the prompt
+• 3 seconds is the safest length; only push to 4 when the second beat (a zoom or countdown drop) is written into the prompt

 FAQ